 punctilio (n.): precise observance of formalities.

-Smart quotes · Em / en dashes · Ellipses · Math symbols · Legal symbols · Arrows · Primes · Fractions · Superscripts · Ligatures · Non-breaking spaces · HTML-aware · Markdown support · Bri’ish, German, and French localisation support
+Smart quotes · Em / en dashes · Ellipses · Math symbols · Legal symbols · Arrows · Primes · Fractions · Superscripts · Ligatures · Non-breaking spaces · html-aware · Markdown support · Bri’ish, German, and French localisation support

 import { transform } from "punctilio";transform(`"It's a beautiful thing, the destruction of words..." -- 1984`);// → “It’s a beautiful thing, the destruction of words…”—1984